sandydoo/flux/README.md

 ## Screensavers

 #### [Buy Flux as a Windows screensaver →][store]
 Help support development by letting your PC idle with style.
-More platforms coming soon!
-Source code at [sandydoo/flux-screensavers][flux-screensavers-url].

 ## Backstory